Krithiik/cuHackathon/README.md

 **Limitations:**

->As per the choices, request calls are made to API, which we used had limited calls and serveral constrinats over data retrievel.
+>As per the choices, request calls are made to API, which we used had limited calls and serveral constraints over data retrievel.